cvyl/cvyl.github.io/source/_posts/laravel-deployment-automation.md

 ---
 title: Automating Deployment for Laravel Using Deployer and GitHub Actions
-description: A small guide on setting up automated deployments for Laravel projects using Deployer and GitHub Actions, including staging and production workflows and handling post-deployment tasks like running migrations and restarting services.
+description: A small guide on setting up automated deployments for Laravel projects using Deployer and GitHub Actions, including staging and production workflows and handling post-deployment tasks like migrating and restarting services.
 category: Article
 tags: [saas, apprenticeship, programming]
 date: 2024-09-16 16:58:37
 comment: false
+toc: true
 ---

 ## Overview

 In this note, we outline how to automate the deployment process for a Laravel project using **Deployer** and **GitHub Actions**.
 The setup covers deploying to both **staging** and **production** environments, with different workflows for each environment.
-We also integrate necessary post-deployment tasks such as running migrations and restarting queues using **Supervisor**.
+We also integrate post-deployment tasks such as migrating and restarting queues using **Supervisor**.

 ## Prerequisites